Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Bill 2019

 “I do not care how understanding, compassionate or encouraging that priest confessor is; they have turned away a vulnerable victim seeking help and assistance.
 I cannot see how anyone who has a role in pastoral care of their community can see that as something worth protecting.”— 2020-09-08View Hansard

-Acknowledged child sexual abuse is one of the most horrible crimes but expressed significant concerns about the precedent set by removing confessional privilege, arguing it threatens legal privilege, press freedom and confidentiality provisions across all professions.
+Acknowledged child sexual abuse as one of the most horrible crimes but raised concerns about the bill's provisions breaking the confessional seal, arguing it sets a dangerous precedent that could extend to legal privilege, freedom of the press, and other confidentiality provisions.

 “Removing the privilege associated with religious confession will therefore set a dangerous precedent which may be relied on in the future to remove or restrict other forms of professional privilege including client legal privilege.”— 2020-09-08View Hansard

-Supported the bill as a committee member, outlining the committee process and the bill's implementation of royal commission and QSAC recommendations.
-Expressed sympathy for victims of child sexual offences.
+Supported the bill as a committee member, outlining the committee process, submissions received, and the bill's objectives implementing Royal Commission and QSAC recommendations.

-Supported the bill on behalf of the LNP, acknowledging the interests of protecting vulnerable children must prevail.
-Accepted that the right decision was made regarding the confessional seal despite concerns from some constituents.
+Supported the bill on behalf of the LNP, acknowledging the bill was well overdue and applauding the royal commission's work.
+Accepted the removal of the confessional seal despite concerns raised by some constituents.

 “The LNP will always support more laws and stronger penalties aimed at child sex offenders to send a message that these types of crimes against children will not be tolerated.”— 2020-09-08View Hansard

-Supported the bill as a committee member, acknowledging the concerns of Catholics about the confessional seal exemption but concluding that the safety of children must be paramount over every other consideration.
+Supported the bill as a committee member, acknowledging the concerns of Catholics regarding religious confession but concluded that the safety of children must be paramount over all other considerations.

 “I believe on the balance of public interest it is necessary that there shall be no exclusions, because the safety of children and their interests must be prime over every other consideration.”— 2020-08-13View Hansard

-As Minister for Child Safety, strongly supported the bill particularly the failure to report and failure to protect provisions.
+Strongly supported the bill as Minister for Child Safety, focusing on the failure to report and failure to protect provisions.
 Argued paedophiles should have nowhere to hide, including the confessional.

 “I remember how I felt when reading the story of a priest who made an affidavit in 2004 stating that he had confessed 1,500 times to molesting children to 30 different priests over a 25-year period and he was told to pray for forgiveness after each confession.
 We cannot let those children down ever again.”— 2020-09-08View Hansard